Syedaaneesa/whitestrips-shop/README.md

 ## Efforts and Resources
 The project included:

-Crafting a tailored WordPress theme aligned with WhiteStrips-Shop’s brand identity
+Developed a custom WordPress theme that reflects the WhiteStrips-Shop brand identity

-Building responsive designs with Elementor and custom CSS for smooth navigation
+Created fully responsive layouts using Elementor and custom CSS for seamless user navigation

-Setting up key WordPress plugins to boost functionality, security, and site efficiency
+Configured essential WordPress plugins to enhance functionality, security, and overall efficiency

-Optimizing images and site architecture for speed and SEO optimization
+Optimized images and site structure to improve loading speed and strengthen SEO

-Testing extensively across devices and browsers to maintain consistent performance
+Conducted thorough testing across multiple devices and browsers to ensure consistent performance
 ## Technologies Used
 Developed on the WordPress CMS